collabnix/kubelabs/Karpenter101/fine-tuning.md

 This NodePool uses `c6i.large`, `c6i.xlarge`, and `g5.2xlarge` instances for high-performance computing & applies a taint (`compute-intensive`) to ensure only specific workloads run on these nodes.
 Any applications that need these compute intensive nodes need to tolerate this taint in their pod definition.

-### 2. Optimizing for Cost-Efficient Batch Jobs
+## Handling Cost-Efficient Batch Jobs

 Batch jobs, such as ETL processes or analytics, can tolerate interruptions, making them ideal for spot instances.

-#### **Configuration Example:**
+In this case you can be a bit more lenient with the workloads since there are no end users that immediately get affected due to a small interruption:

 ```yaml
 apiVersion: karpenter.k8s.aws/v1beta1
 kind: NodePool